Spring Garden Revival

 • Monarda (bee balm)

-• Asclepias (milkweed) Selection must consider site-specific factors: sun/shade, moisture, salt tolerance (for coastal exposures), and deer resistance.
+• Asclepias (milkweed) Selection criteria must consider sun/shade, soil moisture, salt tolerance (for coastal exposures), and deer resistance.
 Choose disease-resistant varieties and plan for seasonal succession to ensure continuous bloom.
 Avoid all species listed as invasive by the MA Invasive Plant Advisory Group.
-Professional guidance is available from the UMass Extension https://extension.umass.edu/.

 Professional Installation Standards, Planting Techniques & Quality Assurance in Easton

-High-quality garden installation in Easton requires adherence to professional standards, ideally by a MA Certified Landscape Professional.
-Key practices include planting at the correct depth (crown at soil level), spacing for mature size, and backfilling with native or amended soil.
-Water each plant with 1 inch immediately after planting to settle soil, then mulch with 2–3 inches (keeping mulch 3 inches from crowns to prevent rot).
-Avoid the “mulch volcano” effect.
+All garden installations should be performed by professionals holding a Massachusetts Certified Landscape Professional credential when possible.
+Key standards include planting crowns at soil level, spacing plants according to mature size, and backfilling with a blend of native and amended soil.
+Water each plant with 1 inch immediately after planting to settle soil, then apply 2–3 inches of mulch, keeping mulch at least 3 inches from plant crowns to prevent rot.
 Use only nursery-grown, disease-free, and properly hardened-off plants.
-A 1-year warranty is standard for professional installations, ensuring accountability and plant establishment.
+A one-year warranty is standard for professional installations, ensuring quality and accountability.

 Seasonal Planting Calendar & Weather Coordination for Easton’s New England Climate

 Easton’s climate, influenced by Nor’easters and freeze-thaw cycles, requires careful timing for garden installation.
-Spring (April–May) is the primary planting window, once soils are workable and risk of late frost (monitored via NWS Boston/Norton or Albany) has passed.
-Fall (September–early October) is ideal for perennial establishment, but avoid planting less than six weeks before the first hard freeze.
-Summer planting (mid-July–August) is discouraged except for container-grown plants with intensive watering.
-Weather resilience is critical for long-term success.
+The primary planting window is spring (April–May), once soils are workable and risk of late frost is monitored via the National Weather Service Boston/Norton.
+Fall planting (September–early October) is ideal for perennials, allowing root establishment before winter; avoid planting less than six weeks before the first hard freeze.
+Summer planting (mid-July–August) is discouraged except for container plants with intensive watering.
+Always account for local weather risks and adjust schedules accordingly.

 Water Management Guidelines & Irrigation Coordination with Easton Water Department